BLE-LTER/ble-handbook/handbook.md

 2. What's under "People" or "Team" on our website.
 This is edited manually when called for.

 3. A Box spreadsheet for purposes of (I surmise) LTER/NSF reporting requirements.

+<a id="update-personnel-contact-information"></a>
+## Update personnel contact information

+Make sure to do the following:

+- Update the Box spreadsheet under Beaufort LTER/Personnel
+- Update our website display.
+- Update metabase in two places (lter_metabase."ListPersonnel" and mb2eml_r.boilerplate.project).
+They might not have an entry in metabase yet.
+- Update appropriate mailing lists

 <a id="mailing-list-admin"></a>
 ## Mailing list admin